 There is no need to validate e-tickets; just show the bar code to the attendant when asked.

-Train Travel in Italy with kids
+Specific info about train Travel in Italy with kids

 Train Travel with kids in Italy is a great way to cover long distances and a low-stress solution.